polterguy/hyper-ide/helpers/help-files/01 - Hyperlambda/18 - Branching.md

 lambda objects.
 And you can create automated processes, that inspects what an existing piece of branching lambda object does.
 The previous sentence might sound weird, until you've had some experience with Hyperlambda - But basically it allows your computer to generate code for you, and to maintain existing code for you - To some extent.

+I often say that _"Hyperlambda understands Hyperlambda"_, which is actually quite unique in the programming world.

 Below is a list of all the boolean algebraic compound Active Events in P5.